Logo

 Havoc PSA

 Gunner and trash shooter rate of fire buff with no Toughness grace period is outrageously oppressive in Havoc mode.
 Even with exceptional movement tech and positioning, most of your damage over the course of a match will come from shooters clipping you while your Toughness is down.
-This flips the curio arguement on its head, in regular Auric, we take Health because infrequent burst damage incidents are responsible for the majority of our damage.
+This flips the curio argument on its head, in regular Auric, we take Health because infrequent burst damage incidents are responsible for the majority of our damage.
 In Havoc, it is instead coming from the never ending barrage of gunner spam, or rather, the follow up of unavoidable massive damage that bleeds through once your Toughness is fully depleted by them.
 This gives a valid case for investing in Toughness when playing high level Havoc instead of Health.
-I do not currently have a definitive opinion on the matter, but I would suggest trying it if you are struggling.

 (Also the Flamer/Bolter is great in Havoc because it makes those assholes stop shooting you and still deals great damage as a ranged option)